oneananda/Flagic/README.md

 Flagic is designed with a modular architecture to support scalability and ease of maintenance:

 - **Frontend:**
-  A responsive web dashboard built using modern JavaScript frameworks (such as React, Vue, or Angular) that provides an intuitive interface for managing configurations and monitoring project statuses.
+  A responsive web dashboard built using modern JavaScript framework React that provides an intuitive interface for managing configurations and monitoring project statuses.

 - **Backend API:**
-  A robust API layer (built with your choice of backend framework) handling business logic, authentication, and secure integration with cloud vault services.
+  A robust API layer using **asp.net cor web api** handling business logic, authentication, and secure integration with cloud vault services.

 - **Database:**
   A scalable data store for persisting configuration data, audit logs, and user information.